 moments from your favorite fraternity through real movie clips, trivia questions and an array of on-screen puzzlers.

 Where Are They Now?
-A Delta Alumni Update – A hilarious mockumentary featuring the original cast.
+A Delta Alumni Update – A hilarious mockumentary is featuring the original cast.

 The Yearbook: An Animal House Reunion - An original documentary featuring interviews with director John Landis, producers Ivan Reitman and Matty Simmons, composer Elmer Bernstein, writers Chris Miller and Harold Ramis, cast members Tim Matheson, Karen Allen, Stephen Furst, Peter Riegert, Kevin Bacon, and John Vernon, plus behind-the-scenes footage and clips with John Belushi.